 What will I have to do?

-You will attend a 2-hour session each week and complete homework between sessions – this usually takes between 20 minutes and an hour.
+You will attend a 2-hour session each week for 10 weeks and complete homework between sessions – this usually takes between 20 minutes and an hour.
 You will be invited to join a slack channel where additional resources will be posted and you will be invited to ask any questions that you have.

 What do you do in a group meeting?